jlparkI/xGPR/docs/kernel_info/sequence_kernels.rst

 in each sequence. xGPR uses this information to mask out any zero-padding you may have applied to make all the sequences the same length.

-Note that all Conv1d kernels offer averaging as an option.
+Note that all except the ``Conv1dTwoLayer`` kernel offer averaging as an option.
 What this means is as follows.
 The Conv1dRBF kernel computes the similarity of two graphs for convolution width *k* with :math:`L_1` elements in sequence 1, :math:`L_2` elements in sequence 2 as: